AumXIV/Line-Notify-with-Face-Regconition-on-Raspberry-Pi-3/README.md

 Nuttakrid Uppatumwipanon

-Bachelor's degree in electronics and telecommunication engineering
+Bachelor's degree of electronics and telecommunication engineering

 King mongkut's university of technology thonburi